-As a rabbi, I try to provide spiritual and emotional comfort to the dying and bereaved.
-Preparing eulogies is a meaningful aspect of my work; I am telling the story of a life.
-On Unveiling Death, I talk to fellow clergy, end-of-life professionals, obituary writers, those who’ve had near death experiences, and others.
-It’s a deep dive into the Great Hereafter, the Final Frontier, the Ultimate Trip.
-It’s Unveiling Death: Eternity in About 24 Minutes.
-Every other Monday Host: Jeffrey Weill Creative Director and Editor: Sammy Weill Music: The Night Owls of Chicago
+As a rabbi, I try to provide spiritual and emotional comfort to the dying and the bereaved.
+Preparing eulogies is an especially meaningful aspect of my work; I am telling the story of a life.
+On Unveiling Death, I talk to those with personal stories and professional insights to share about death and mourning, including clergy, authors, hospice professionals, obituary writers, funeral directors, the personally bereaved, and others.
+Unveiling Death: Eternity in About 24 Minutes.
+Every third Monday Host: Jeffrey Weill Music: The Night Owls of Chicago

 I offered the following sermon during services for Shavuot, the holiday that celebrates the giving of Torah at Mt Sinai.
 Shavuot is one of four times during the year that Jews recite Yizkor, prayers of remembrance for loved ones who have died.
 This sermon considers the complicated lives of ancient Israel's second and third kings, David and Solomon.
 Both sinned, both struggled, both were close to God.